syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-headers.md

 2.	`getColumnHeaderByField`: Retrieves the header element of a column based on its field name.
 You can modify the **textContent** property of the header element to change the header text.
 This method does not return a reference to the column object itself, only to the header element.

 3.	`getColumnIndexByField`: Retrieves the index of a column based on its field name.
-You can then use the `getColumnByIndex` method to retrieve the column object and modify its `headerText` property to change the header text.
+You can then use the `getColumnByIndex` method to retrieve the column object and modify its `HeaderText` property to change the header text.

 4.	`getColumnByUid`: Retrieves the column object based on its unique identifier (UID).
-You can modify the `headerText` property of the column object to change the header text.
+You can modify the `HeaderText` property of the column object to change the header text.

 5.	`getColumnHeaderByIndex`: Retrieves the header element of a column based on its zero-based index.
 You can modify the **textContent** property of the header element to change the header text.
 This method does not return a reference to the column object itself, only to the header element.

 6.	`getColumnIndexByUid`: Retrieves the index of a column based on its unique identifier (UID).
-You can then use the `getColumnByIndex` method to retrieve the column object and modify its `headerText` property to change the header text.
+You can then use the `getColumnByIndex` method to retrieve the column object and modify its `HeaderText` property to change the header text.

 7.	`getColumnHeaderByUid`: Retrieves the header element of a column based on its unique identifier (UID).
 You can modify the **textContent** property of the  header element to change the header text.
-This method does not return a reference to the column object itself, only to the header element.If you only have an `template` for the column header, and the column itself is not defined with a `field` , then you can use the `getColumnHeaderByUid` method to get a reference to the header element and modify its text content to change the header text.
+This method does not return a reference to the column object itself, only to the header element.If you only have an `Template` for the column header, and the column itself is not defined with a `field` , then you can use the `getColumnHeaderByUid` method to get a reference to the header element and modify its text content to change the header text.

 >* When you change the header text dynamically, you need to **refresh** the Grid to reflect the changes by calling the `refreshHeader` method.
 >* The UID is automatically generated by the Grid component and may change whenever the grid is refreshed or updated.